Places to Bring Your Hoboken Visitors: Where to Eat, Drink + Go

 Two words — Truffle.
 Risotto.
 The friendly atmosphere at Anthony Davids is enough to make your guests feel welcome in the Mile Square.
 Since this spot is a BYOB, the meal can be truly personalized.

-If you’re craving Mexican food and want to show your guests some authentic Mexican fare, the obvious option is Charrito’s.
+If you’re craving Mexican food and want to show your guests some authentic Mexican fare, East LA is a go-to choice.

 Grand Vin | 500 Grand Street